Prep: 30 min // Prove: Overnight // Bake: 12 min

 Method

-Sprinkle your working surface with some flour and stretch your dough down to a flatbread size (around 1-2 cm thick).
-Give it any shape you like and with a sharp knife slash a few times to open holes on the top (see photo below).
+• Sprinkle your working surface with some flour and stretch your dough down to a flatbread size (around 1-2 cm thick).
+Give it any shape you like and with a sharp knife slash a few cuts on the top (see photo below).
 Cover with cling film and let it rise for another 1 hour.